gustavonp/roo-recipes/content/recipe/poached-egg-mushroom.md

 6. Season boiling water with salt and add white wine vinegar.
 Stir the water with a whisk until swirling.
 Crack eggs into individual small bowls.
 Lower each bowl and gently drop eggs into the water.

-> White vinegar helps the egg white stiffen around the egg when you poach it.
+<blockquote class="with-roo">White vinegar helps the egg white stiffen around the egg when you poach it.</blockquote>

 7. Turn the heat down to simmer.
 After 2 minutes, check the eggs.
 If they are firm to touch, remove them from the water; if they wobble, put them back into the water for another 10 seconds.